carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 Scientists at UW-Madison and the Morgridge Institute [developed an imaging method](https://doi.org/10.1101/536813) to easily and quickly acquire images of T cell without destroying them.
 These images contain information that can be used to predict T cell activity.
 We would like to develop a classifier that can take an image of a T cell and predict whether it is active or quiescent.
-The active cells could them be used for immunotherapy, and the inactive cells could be discarded.
+The active cells would then be used for immunotherapy, and the quiescent cells can be considered inactive and would be discarded.
-_Comment: Is this our text or was it derived from another source?
-Need to avoid as much bio jargon as possible and use inactive instead of quiescent._
+_Comment: Make sure we include Jay in acknowledgements when we update them_
-*Milica's comment: This is out text - Jay wrote it*
+_Comment: Define "active" in the sentence above_

 ### Dataset description

 This microscopy dataset includes grayscale images of two type of T cells: activated and quiescent.
 These T cells come from blood samples from six human donors.
-_Comment: Do we need to make these images bigger?_
+_Comment: Do we need to make these images bigger?
+Does that require HTML images?
+Add another row or two so we can see some patterns emerge (Tony)._

 |Activated|Quiescent|
 |:---:|:---:|